deepakpatil26/focus-flow/README.md

 **Build a next-generation productivity tool** that empowers users to:

+- Master their focus with the Pomodoro technique
 - Run customizable Pomodoro timers
 - Block distracting websites/apps during work sessions
 - Log and analyse focus sessions